loreanvictor/tmplr/README.md

 # How to Make a Template

-Any repository is by default a _template repository_ for `tmplr`, as it can copy its content without the history.
-However, `tmplr` also allows you to do advanced templating, such as removing files, replacing files or updating them with variables dependent on the user's environment (for example, the name of their repository), or variables whose values are directly asked from users.

-To do this, you need to provide a templating recipe.
-A templating recipe must be a [YAML file](https://en.wikipedia.org/wiki/YAML) named `.tmplr.yml`, located at the root of your repository.
+Add a template recipe that instructs `tmplr` what to do (for example, update the project name in README).
+A template recipe is a [YAML file](https://en.wikipedia.org/wiki/YAML) named `.tmplr.yml`, located at the root of your repository.
 When running the following:

 ```bash
 npx tmplr your/repo